Finder makes money from featured partners, but editorial opinions are our own.

 • Social assistance is OK.
 Lenders can consider you as long as your social assistance is over their minimum income.

 • Low credit score is OK.
-Since lenders are more lenient, you can apply with bad credit.
+Alternative lenders are more lenient than traditional lenders, so you can apply with bad credit.

 What to watch out for